kaipeps/tic_tac_toe/README.md

 - Do some media query work to make it playable from my phone on the go.
 - Look into server-side storage to hold data between games.
 - Do some reading on modal pop-ups and include one when the game is won to reset rather than just changing the turn text.
+- Draft out some objects to group related variables and make declaration more readable